Gino Paoli

-Gino Paoli (/it/; born 23 September 1934) is an Italian singer-songwriter.
-He is a seminal figure who has written a number of songs widely regarded as classics in Italian popular music, including: "Il cielo in una stanza", "Che cosa c'è", "Senza fine", "Quattro amici al bar" and "Sapore di sale".
+Gino Paoli (/it/; 23 September 1934 – 24 March 2026) was an Italian singer-songwriter.
+He wrote a number of songs widely regarded as classics in Italian popular music, including "Il cielo in una stanza", "Che cosa c'è", "Senza fine", "Quattro amici" and "Sapore di sale".

-Biography
+Early life

-Paoli was born in Monfalcone, a little town near Trieste, but moved to Genoa at a young age.
+Paoli was born in Monfalcone, near Trieste, on 23 September 1934.
+He moved to Genoa as a child, where he spent all his life.

+Career

-After several different jobs, he was signed to Dischi Ricordi with friends and fellow musicians Luigi Tenco and Bruno Lauzi.
-His first success was the single "La Gatta", which has been used in Italian language teaching classes in American middle schools and high schools.
+After several different jobs, Paoli was signed to Dischi Ricordi with friends and fellow musicians Luigi Tenco and Bruno Lauzi, who would constitute, along with Paoli, Umberto Bindi, Giorgio Calabrese and other artists, what is known as the "Genoese School" of Italian songwriting.
+His first success was the single "La gatta", which has been used in Italian language teaching classes in U.S. middle schools and high schools.

 "Il cielo in una stanza" was composed in 1959.
 According to Paoli, the lyrics came to him while lying on a brothel bed.
-Gazing at the purple ceiling, he thought, "Love can grow at any moment at any place".
-Mina's single release of the song topped the list of annual sales in Italy and reached Billboard Hot 100.
-Video performances of the song were included in the movies "Io bacio... tu baci" and "Appuntamento a Ischia".
-Later it was featured in the "Goodfellas" movie.
-Carla Bruni Sarkozy covered the song (mixing French with her native Italian) in her debut album ("Quelqu'un m'a dit").

-Gino Paoli's debut album – Gino Paoli was released in Italy on 8 October 1961 on Dischi Ricordi.

-"Il cielo in una stanza" success was followed by "Sapore di sale" (1963), arranged by Ennio Morricone and believed to be his most famous song.
+Gazing at the purple ceiling, he thought, "Love can grow at any moment at any place."
+Mina's single release of the song topped the list of annual sales in Italy and reached the Billboard Hot 100.
+Video performances of the song were included in the movies Io bacio... tu baci and Appuntamento a Ischia.
+It was later featured in Goodfellas.
+Carla Bruni covered the song (mixing French with her native Italian) on her debut album Quelqu'un m'a dit.
+Paoli's debut album, Gino Paoli, was released in Italy on 8 October 1961 on Dischi Ricordi.
+"Il cielo in una stanza" was followed by "Sapore di sale" (1963), arranged by Ennio Morricone and considered to be one of Paoli's most famous songs.
 In the same year he attempted suicide by shooting himself to the heart (the bullet remained inside his chest).

-In 1974 he returned with the LP I semafori rossi non-sono Dio, followed by Il mio mestiere (1977).
+In 1974, he returned with the LP I semafori rossi non sono Dio, followed by Il mio mestiere (1977).
 Both showed a more mature inspiration than his 1960s works.
-In the 1980s Paoli produced a series of successful albums, and in 1985 he toured Italy together with Ornella Vanoni.
+In the 1980s, Paoli produced a series of successful albums, and in 1985, he toured Italy together with Ornella Vanoni.

-In 1987 he was elected to the Italian Chamber of Deputies for the Italian Communist Party.
-He abandoned politics in 1992 to pursue his music ambitions.
+In 1987, he was elected to the Italian Chamber of Deputies for the Italian Communist Party, soon withdrawing from the party to become a left-wing independent.
+He abandoned politics in 1992 to pursue his musical ambitions.